-A search in the computerized Encarta dictionary provides two particularly relevant definitions: "gift of God to humankind", and "freedom from sin."
+Grumbling and complaining about others getting something they don't deserve is pretty common with people, and that even includes grumbling and complaining about others receiving God's grace.
+Grace is that churchy term for the forgiveness that God offers us for no reason other than He wants to - other definitions include "gift of God to humankind", and "freedom from sin."
 Now you might wonder how anyone on earth could be offended by such a heavenly gift, but it seems like just about everybody on earth actually is offended by it.
 Apparently this is nothing new either, because even our scripture reading affirms the same surprising conclusion.

-An unknown person asked Jesus the question, "Lord, what good deed must I do to have eternal life?" and He replied with a couple of parables - our reading is the second of these, sometimes called the parable of the generous employer.
+An unknown person asked Jesus the question, "Lord, what good deed must I do to have eternal life?" and Jesus replied with a couple of parables - our reading is the second of these, sometimes called the parable of the generous employer.

 As is usual with parables, the elements in the story are quite normal and familiar.
-In France, in Chile, in the Okanagan when grapes come ripe and are at their prime extra workers are needed to harvest them quickly.
+You may have heard of the conflicts in the south-western United States over the practice of hiring 'illegal' immigrants in the "day labour" market ... potential workers gather in particular spots, and employers drive up, ask for so many workers, and off they go for the day.
+The practice in Jesus' day and in the parable was almost identical.
 Workers who wished to be hired showed up at a particular place and the vineyard owners hired them there for the day.
-Here the owner shows up early in the morning, and finds some early birds eager to work, and he puts them to work after agreeing to the amount to be paid for the day.
-Possibly, because these workers are not handling the harvest or more hopefully because the harvest was even more plentiful than expected, the owner returns to the job market at nine, at noon, at three, and even at five, one hour before the close of the day.
-To them he offered a fair wage, which must have come as a blessing because the last of these had waited all day without anyone offering them a job.
+Here the owner shows up early in the morning, finds some early birds eager to work, and puts them to work after agreeing to the amount to be paid for the day.
+Either because these workers are not adequately handling the harvest or more hopefully because the harvest was even more plentiful than expected, the owner returns to the job market at nine, at noon, at three, and even at five, one hour before the close of the working day.
+To all of them he offered a fair wage, which must have come as a blessing because the last of these had waited all day without anyone offering them a job.

-So far, all is boringly normal, but at the end of the day, there comes a surprising jolt.
-Now there is no evidence that historically payments were made starting with the last, but the detail here fits with Jesus' previous statement that the last shall be first and the first shall be last.
-Not only that, but in good story-telling style this reverse order of payments provides the mechanism for all to see the owner's generosity.
+So far, all is boringly normal, but at the end of the day, there comes a surprising twist, a detail that fits with Jesus' previous statement that the last shall be first and the first shall be last, and that is the order in which the workers get paid.
+In good story-telling style that reverse order of payments provides the mechanism for all to see the owner's generosity.
 If he had first paid off the workers who had worked all day, they surely would have taken their pay and hit the dusty road back to town, missing all that followed.
 Since they had to stand around and wait while the others were paid, they were witnesses to what he paid the others.
 Also in good story-telling style, the story skips over all the workers hired at nine, noon and so forth, moving directly from the last-hired to the first-hired.